-The subject property is currently zoned Exclusive Farm Use (EFU) and has been acknowledged by the State as being in compliance with State Wide Planning Goal 3.
-The subject property and the surrounding properties have been managed for forest uses and cranberry farms with homes sited on the EFU portions of the properties.
+The subject property is currently zoned Exclusive Farm Use (EFU) and have been acknowledged by the State as being in compliance with Statewide Planning Goal 3.
+The subject property has been used for both farm or forest use with the dwelling formerly supporting the farm use (cranberry) on the abutting properties (tract) with the remainder of the property being treed.

-Pursuant to State Wide Planning Goal 4 (Forest Land), where a plan amendment is proposed, forest lands shall include lands that are suitable for commercial forest uses.
-Based on the site index and volume growth rate for the soil type "Blacklock fine sandy loam", the subject property is forestland by both use and definition.
+Pursuant to Statewide Planning Goal 4 (Forest Land), where a plan amendment is proposed, forest lands shall include lands that are suitable for commercial forest uses.
+Based on the site index and volume growth rate for the soil types "Bullards sandy loam" makes up the majority of the property, the subject properties are forestland by both use and definition.

-The soil type is also suitable for agricultural uses pursuant to Statewide Planning Goal 3 (Agricultural Lands) Statewide Planning Goal 4 (Forest), therefore it appears that a more appropriate zone for the subject property would be Forest (F) with a Mixed Use (MU) overlay.
+The soil types are also suitable for agricultural uses pursuant to Statewide Planning Goal 3 (Agricultural Lands) Statewide Planning Goal 4 (Forest), therefore it appears that a more appropriate zone for the subject property would be Forest (F) with a Mixed Use (MU) overlay.
 The proposed zone change will better support the predominant forest use and the subordinate agricultural traits of the subject property.